 Abbott and Omada Health Partner to Help People With Type 2 Diabetes

-The Freestyle Libre is worn on the back of the upper arm and using a smartphone or the device’s reader, users can get a one-second scan with real-time glucose readings without having to use fingersticks.
-Information on the glucose readings also shows arrows to tell individuals the trend of their blood glucose — if it’s rising, stabilizing, or lowering.
-People can also view their 8-hour glucose history on the FreeStyle LibreLink app and share their readings with up to 20 people using the LibreLinkUp app.
+The Freestyle Libre is worn on the back of the upper arm and using a smartphone or the device’s reader, users can get a one-second scan with real-time blood glucose readings without having to use fingersticks.
+Information on the blood glucose readings also shows arrows to tell individuals the trend of their blood glucose—if it’s rising, stabilizing, or lowering.
+People can also view their eight-hour blood-glucose history on the FreeStyle LibreLink app and share their readings with up to 20 people using the LibreLinkUp app.
 People can also use the LibreView, a cloud-based diabetes management system, that gives people with diabetes and their healthcare team clear, easy-to-understand reports.

 To learn more about continuous glucose monitoring, click here.